 For entry in Year 10 students remain on a waitlist and are not able to confirm their place in advance.

 Do I have to confirm my child's place?

 No, you may choose to have your child's name remain on the waitlist for their grade of entry year.
 Children on the waitlist, based on their application, may be invited to interview for the remaining places in the year of entry.
 Places will be offered following interview.

 With the length of potential waitlists, clearly it is an advantage to confirm your child's place to have the security of their entry to Barker.

 When do I need to confirm my child's place?

 You can take up the offer of a confirmed place at any time prior to the enrolment process commencing for that year group and subject to places being available in their year of entry.

 Please contact the Barker Enrolments Office and they will advise if a place is available in the year of entry you require.

 To hold the place once offered, a Confirmation Fee is payable within 14 days of the offer being made.
-The non-refundable Confirmation Fee ($2250 from 2018) is 50% of the current Barker College Admission Fee, the balance of which is then payable prior to the child's entry to the School.
+The non-refundable Confirmation Fee ($2250) is 50% of the current Barker College Admission Fee, the balance of which is then payable prior to the child's entry to the School.

 How do I pay for my place?